 Sitter in 11 portraits

 Mathematician and theoretical physicist.
-Since 1979 Hawking has been Lucasian Professor of Mathematics at Cambridge University, a post famously held by Sir Isaac Newton.
-His early research on relativity led him to study the Big Bang, the creation of the universe and black holes.
-He has a progressive neuromotor disease , amyotrophic lateral sclerosis (ALS).
-He uses a wheelchair and speaks through an electronic voice synthesizer.
-Hawking continues to work and has produced several best-selling books including A Brief History of Time (1988), Black Holes and Baby Universes (1993) and The Universe in a Nutshell (2001).
-His life is the subject of a 2014 film, The Theory of Everything.
+Hawking was Lucasian Professor of Mathematics at Cambridge University, a post famously held by Sir Isaac Newton.
+Aged twenty-one, he was diagnosed with a degenerative motor neurone disease, amyotrophic lateral sclerosis (ALS).
+Overcoming the severest physical disabilities (he spoke through an electronic voice synthesizer), he made revolutionary contributions to science through his early research on relativity which led him to study the Big Bang, the creation of the universe and black holes.
+Hawking produced several best-selling books including A Brief History of Time (1988), Black Holes and Baby Universes (1993) and The Universe in a Nutshell (2001).
+His life was the subject of a 2014 film, The Theory of Everything.

 Test your memory by playing our matching pairs game.
 Three levels of difficulty make it fun for the whole family.

 Rearrange tiles to uncover sitters from the Gallery's Collection by playing our puzzle game.

 Answer a few lifestyle questions about the Elizabethan period and discover your inner Elizabethan!